Erick Pulga: Early career

-Ahead of the 2021 season, Erick Pulga signed for Atlético Cearense and helped in their first-ever promotion to the Série C by scoring seven league goals.
+Ahead of the 2021 season, Pulga signed for Atlético Cearense and helped in their first-ever promotion to the Série C by scoring seven league goals.
 On 3 December of that year, he was loaned to Madureira for the 2022 Campeonato Carioca.

-On 21 May 2022, Erick Pulga joined Campinense in the third division, also on loan; after the club's relegation, he ended the campaign at Maracanã.
+On 21 May 2022, Pulga joined Campinense in the third division, also on loan; after the club's relegation, he ended the campaign at Maracanã.
 On 8 November, still owned by Atlético, he agreed to a deal with Ferroviário.